-Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains water supply.
+I am advised by the seller that water is via a private supply from the neighbouring farm.
 Visible sections of pipework are of copper and PVC materials.
-Sanitary fittings in the shower room comprise a suite with low level wc, wash hand basin and shower cabinet.
-There is a sink unit within the kitchen.
-Heating and hot water Accessible parts of the system were visually inspected sport nearing and not water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Sanitary fittings in the cloakroom comprise a white suite with low level WC and wash hand basin.
+The bathroom contains white low level WC, wash hand basin and bath.
+There is a stainless steel sink unit within the kitchen.

+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is an air source heat pump located within the rear garden.
-This serves water filled steel panelled radiators throughout the house and also provides domestic hot water.
-This is fixed to the hot water storage tank located within the outbuilding.
-There is also an electric night heater located within the bedroom.
+There is a wall mounted electric boiler within the kitchen This serves water filled steel panelled radiators throughout the house and it also provides domestic hot water.
+I am advised by the seller that there is an adjacent hot water

+Heating and hot water storage tank, which is boxed in.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the mains sewerage system.
+I am advised by the seller that drainage is to a septic tank within the boundaries of the property.